L.M. Reid is an Irish writer who has published many articles in magazines and online.

 When I was ten years old, in 1967, I moved to Australia with my parents and four siblings.
-We lived there for two years, totally unaware of the danger we were in.
-Our house was made from asbestos blocks.
-Any one of us could have developed an asbestos-related lung disease or malignant mesothelioma cancer had the house been damaged.
-In fact, my father died from cancer.
-I do not know if it may have been caused by living in this house, but I do wonder.
+We lived there in that house in Lamaroo for two years, totally unaware of the danger we were in.
+Our house was made from asbestos sheets.

-My Mother Wrote This Letter to My Grannie in 1967
+My Mother Wrote This Letter to My Grandmother in 1967

 The letter reads:

 This is our car and a bit of the house in Lameroo.
 The house is made of asbestos.
 Most of the houses are made of this stuff.
 The bottom half of the windows have fly screens on.

 My parents really did not have a clue how dangerous asbestos can be and the health risk of all of us living there.

 Asbestos can still be found in buildings today, particularly older homes built before 1990.
 If the material is intact, experts say there is no danger.
 However, if the material is damaged in some way—the official term is friable, or easily crumbled—it is extremely dangerous because of the risk of inhalation.

 What to Do If You Find it in Your Home

 You should avoid any contact with the material and call an expert asbestos removal firm immediately to deal with the problem.